Directly observe audio session notifications to ensure that your app responds to interruptions.

 You can also directly observe interruption notifications posted by AVAudioSession.
 This might be useful if you'd like to know if playback was paused because of an interruption or another reason, such as a route change.
 To observe audio interruptions, begin by registering to observe notifications of type

 NSNotification object contains a populated

-user dictionary providing the details of the route change.
-Determine the reason for this change by retrieving the
+user dictionary providing the details of the interruption.
+You determine the type of interruption by retrieving the

 AVAudio value from the